Join Team Read

 - Being considered for promotions; each year, we promote outstanding reading coaches to be site assistants or peer leaders.

-- Receiving hourly pay (minimum wage) or saving money for college or earning service learning hours*
+- Receiving hourly pay (minimum wage) or earning service learning hours

 - Gaining leadership skills through our volunteer Ambassador Program, where coaches can connect and support their peers, increase public awareness of the program and offer ideas for program development.